jalapeno/SRv6_dCloud_Lab/lab_3/lab_3-guide.md

 ![L3VPN Topology](/topo_drawings/l3vpn-topology-large.png)

-### Create TE steering policy
+### Create SRv6-TE steering policy
 For our SRv6-TE purposes we'll leverage the on-demand nexthop (ODN) feature set.
 Here is a nice example and explanation of ODN: [HERE](https://xrdocs.io/design/blogs/latest-converged-sdn-transport-ig)

-Using the ODN method, our the egress PE, **xrd07**, will need to advertise its L3VPN routes with color extended communities.
+Using the ODN method, our the egress PE, **xrd07**, will advertise its L3VPN routes with color extended communities.
 We'll do this by first defining the extcomms, then setting up route-policies to match on destination prefixes and set the extcomm values.

 The ingress PE, xrd01, will then be configured with SRv6 segment-lists and SRv6 ODN steering policies that match routes with the respective color and apply the appropriate SID stack on outbound traffic.